Joint modeling for learning decision-making dynamics in behavioral experiments: Simulation Studies

-We estimate the latent decision-making strategy as $\hat{U}_{i,j}=I(\hat{\gamma}_{i,j,1}\geq0.5)$, where $\hat{\gamma}_{i,j,1}=\Pr\big(U_{i,j}=1 |\mathbf{T}_i, \mathbf{A}_i; \hat{\bm{\theta}}\big)$, with results summarized in Figure \ref{fig: u}.
-Additionally, we estimate the decision-making action $\hat{A}_{i,j}$ using \eqref{eq: ap} with $\bm{\theta}$ replaced by $\hat{\bm{\theta}}$, and present the results in Figure \ref{fig: a}.
-When $U_{i,j}=0$ (i.e., during lapses), decision-making occurs through random guessing.
-To ensure a fair comparison for different methods and settings, we present results for $A_i$ only when $U_{i,j}=1$ (i.e., when engaged); and Figures \ref{fig: u} and \ref{fig: a} summarize the results over the first $100$ trials for $U_i$ and $A_i$, respectively.
-In scenarios involving strategy switching, our proposed RL-HMM-DDM method achieves the highest estimation accuracies for both $U_{i,j}$ and engaged $A_{i,j}$ across all settings and combinations of sample size $n$ and number of trials $J$.
-By contrast, RL-HMM and RL-DDM yield approximately $80$\% and $65$\% accuracy, respectively, for estimating $U_{i,j}$, over the first $100$ trials.
-For estimating engaged $A_{i,j}$ over the first $100$ trials, RL-HMM performs the worst in terms of accuracy, whereas RL-DDM attains slightly better accuracy.
-In scenarios without strategy switching (i.e., where RL-DDM represents the true model), RL-HMM-DDM and RL-HMM perform comparably to RL-DDM in estimating $U_{i,j}$, achieving accuracies above $99.80$\% and $99.60$\%, respectively.
-However, for estimating engaged $A_{i,j}$ over the first 100 trials, RL-HMM exhibits the lowest accuracies, while RL-HMM-DDM and RL-DDM perform similarly.
+In scenarios involving strategy switching, our proposed RL-HMM-DDM method achieves the highest estimation accuracies for both $U_{i,j}$ and engaged $A_{i,j}$ across all settings and combinations of sample size $N$ and number of trials $J$.
+By contrast, RL-HMM and RL-DDM achieve approximately $80$\% and $65$\% accuracy, respectively, in estimating $U_{i,j}$, over the first $100$ trials.
+For estimating engaged $A_{i,j}$ in the same window, RL-HMM performs the worst, while RL-DDM yields slightly better accuracy.
+In scenarios without strategy switching, where RL-DDM represents the true model, RL-HMM-DDM and RL-HMM perform comparably to RL-DDM in estimating $U_{i,j}$, achieving accuracies above $99.80$\% and $99.60$\%, respectively.
+However, for estimating engaged $A_{i,j}$ over the first 100 trials, RL-HMM again shows the lowest accuracy, while RL-HMM-DDM and RL-DDM perform similarly.

+Furthermore, we compare the parameter estimates between RL-HMM-DDM and RL-HMM, and report F1 scores for $U_{i,j}$ in Section S.4 of the Supplementary Material, which support similar conclusions: RL-HMM-DDM outperforms the other methods in settings with strategy switching and performs comparably to RL-DDM in settings without strategy switching.
+In Section S.5 of the Supplementary Material, we evaluate the robustness of RL-HMM-DDM under input perturbations, such as noise in actions or response times, and find that RL-HMM-DDM is relatively robust to these contamination.